beflagrant/chatty/stimulus-reflex-and-hotwire-compared.md

 </div>
 ```

-However, for fun, practice and code organization we moved the logic into a reflex and were now able to demonstrated submitting a comment without a form at all:
+However, for fun, practice and code organization we moved the logic into a reflex and we're now able to demonstrate submitting a comment without a form at all:

 ```ruby
 <div class="bg-primary bg-opacity-90 w-full p-4" data-controller="message">
   <div class="flex">